 - All corridors must be clear.
 Portable equipment and carts must be in use (30 minutes or less) with crash carts an exception.
 Alcoves and dead end corridors can be used for temporary storage and charging.
 Fire devices, pull stations, fire extinguishers and heat and smoke detectors must be clear and accessible at all times.
 Eighteen inches of clearance must be provided under all sprinkler heads.
 Keep all cross-corridor doors clear of equipment so that they may close properly in the event of a fire emergency. - Report all fires and suspected fires immediately.
-Never assume that any fire is too small to initiate the fire procedure, even if a fire appears to be insignificant or controllable by hospital personnel.

-- To report a fire pull the nearest pull station and call extension 911 for campus police.
+Never assume that any fire is too small to initiate the fire procedure, even if a fire appears to be insignificant or controllable by hospital personnel. - To report a fire at the Memorial or Hahnemann campuses, pull the nearest pull station and call the telephone operator at the emergency number, extension 12345.
+State which campus you are calling from and confirm the fire location.
+The telephone operator transfers the call to the Security Command Center dispatcher who announces "Code Red" and the fire location over the public address system at the appropriate campus. - To report a fire at the University campus, pull the nearest pull station and call UMass Police at the emergency number, 911.
 A "Code Red" will be announced.
-Refer to posted evacuation maps for Fire Alarm Zone locations. - When responding to a fire scene located on a different floor level, always use the stairs.
+Refer to posted evacuation maps for Fire Alarm Zone locations. - · When responding to a fire scene located on a different floor level, always use the stairs.
 Do not use the elevators. - The campus emergency team will respond to the fire scene.
 Where appropriate, administration will be notified.
-All other employees should remain where they are when the alarm occurs, unless circumstances require special assistance at the fire scene as announced over the public address system or other media. - When the fire alarm sounds, patients and visitors in hallways should return to their rooms or other safety areas kept calm and ask to remain there until the "All Clear" announcement is made. ensure that all doors and windows are closed. - · If evacuating, retrieve patient medical information, if possible. - To report a fire at the ambulatory building or the community centers, activate the pull station and call 911 as appropriate.
+All other employees should remain where they are when the alarm occurs, unless circumstances require special assistance at the fire scene as announced over the public address system or other media. - When the fire alarm sounds, patients and visitors in hallways should return to their rooms or other safety areas kept calm and ask to remain there until the "All Clear" announcement is made.
+Assure that all doors and windows are closed.

+- · Retrieve patient medical information, if possible. - To report a fire at the ambulatory building or the community centers, activate the pull station or call 911 as appropriate.
 Immediately evacuate the building to a safe area.
 When the pull stations are activated, the alarm sounds throughout those locations and the alarm is transmitted directly to the fire department. - · Cooking microwave/toasters, etc. must be supervised at all times. - · Candles and halogen lights are prohibited. - Space heaters are prohibited in all patient care areas.